 The focus, also called a hypocenter of an earthquake, is the point of initial breaking or rupturing where the displacement of rocks occurs.
-The focus is always at some depth below the ground surface in the crust, and not at the surface.
-From the focus, the displacement propagates up, down, and laterally along the fault plane.
-The displacement produces shock waves, creates seismic waves.
+The focus is always at some depth below the ground surface in the crust and not at the surface.
+The displacement propagates up, down, and laterally along the fault plane from the focus.
+The displacement produces shock waves creates seismic waves.
 The larger the displacement and the further it propagates, the more significant the seismic waves and ground shaking.
 More shaking is usually the result of more seismic energy released.
-The epicenter is the location on the Earth’s surface vertically above the point of rupture (focus).
-The epicenter is also the location that most news reports give because it is the center of the area where people are affected.
+The epicenter is located on the Earth’s surface vertically above the point of rupture (focus).
+The epicenter is also where most news reports give because it is the center where people are affected.
 The focus is the point along the fault plane from which the seismic waves spread outward.
 (9 Crustal Deformation and Earthquakes – An Introduction to Geology, n.d.)

 Seismic waves are an expression of the energy released after an earthquake in the form of body waves and surface waves.
 When seismic energy is released, the first waves to propagate out are body waves that pass through the planet’s body.
 Body waves include primary waves (P waves) and secondary waves (S waves).
 Primary waves are the fastest seismic waves.
 They move through the rock via compression, very much like sound waves move through the air.
 Particles of rock move forward and back during the passage of the P waves.
 Primary waves can travel through both fluids and solids.
 Secondary waves travel slower and follow primary waves, propagating as shear waves.
 Particles of rock move from side to side during the passage of S waves.
 Because of this, secondary waves cannot travel through liquids, plasma, or gas.

 Surface waves are produced when P and S body waves strike the earth’s surface and travel along the Earth’s surface, radiating outward from the epicenter.
 Surface waves travel more slowly than body waves.
 They have complex horizontal and vertical ground movements that create a rolling motion.
-Because they propagate at the surface and have complex motions, surface waves are responsible for most of the damage.
+Because they propagate at the surface and have complex motions, surface waves are responsible for most damage.
 Two types of surface waves are Love waves and Rayleigh waves.
-Love waves produce horizontal ground shaking and, ironically from their name, are the most destructive.
-Rayleigh waves produce an elliptical motion of points on the surface, with longitudinal dilation and compression, like ocean waves.
-How-ever, with Raleigh waves, rock particles move in a direction opposite to that of water particles in ocean waves.
+Love waves produce horizontal ground shaking and are the most destructive, ironically from their name.
+Rayleigh waves make an elliptical motion of points on the surface, with longitudinal dilation and compression, like ocean waves.
+However, rock particles move in a direction opposite to water particles in ocean waves with Raleigh waves.
 (9 Crustal Deformation and Earthquakes – An Introduction to Geology, n.d.)

 Earth is like a bell, and an earthquake is a way to ring it.
 Like other waves, seismic waves bend and bounce when passing from one material to another, like moving from a dense rock to rock with even higher density.
 When a wave bends as it moves into a different substance, it is known as refraction, and when waves bounce back, it is known as reflection.
 Because S waves cannot move through a liquid, they are blocked by the liquid outer core, creating a shadow zone on the opposite side of the planet to the earthquake source.

 Each seismograph gives the distance from that station to the earthquake epicenter.
 Three or more seismograph stations are needed to locate the epicenter of an earthquake through triangulation.
-Using the arrival-time difference from the first P wave to the first S wave, one can determine the distance from the epicenter, but not the direction.
+Using the arrival-time difference from the first P wave to the first S wave, one can determine the distance from the epicenter but not the direction.
 The distance from the epicenter to each station can be plotted as a circle, the distance being equal to the circle’s radius.
 The place where the circles intersect demarks the epicenter.
-This method also works in three dimensions with spheres and multi-axis seismographs to locate not only the epicenter but also the depth of the earthquake’s focus.
+This method also works in three dimensions with spheres and multi-axis seismographs to locate the epicenter and the depth of the earthquake’s focus.

 The International Registry of Seismograph Stations lists more than 20,000 seismographs on the planet.
-Seismologists can use and compare data from sets of multiple seismometers dispersed over a wide area, a seismograph network.
+Seismologists can use and compare seismograph network data from multiple seismometers dispersed over a wide area.
 By collaborating, scientists can map the inside of the earth’s properties, detect large explosive devices, and predict tsunamis.
 The Global Seismograph Network, a set of worldwide linked seismographs that distribute real-time data electronically, consists of more than 150 stations that meet specific design and precision standards.
-The Global Seismograph Network helps the Comprehensive Nuclear-Test-Ban Treaty Organization monitor for nuclear tests.
+The Global Seismograph Network helps the Comprehensive Nuclear-Test-Ban Treaty Organization monitor nuclear tests.
 The USArray is a network of hundreds of permanent and transportable seismographs within the United States.
-The USArray is being used to map the subsurface through a passive collection of seismic waves created by earthquakes.
+The USArray maps the subsurface through a passive collection of seismic waves created by earthquakes.
 (9 Crustal Deformation and Earthquakes – An Introduction to Geology, n.d.)

 Determining Earthquake Magnitudes

-The Richter scale is a logarithmic scale, based on powers of 10.
-The amplitude of the seismic wave recorded on the seismogram is ten times greater for each increase of 1 unit on the Richter scale.
+The Richter scale is a logarithmic scale based on powers of 10.
+The seismic wave amplitude recorded on the seismogram is ten times greater for each increase of 1 unit on the Richter scale.
 That means a magnitude six earthquake shakes the ground ten times more than a magnitude 5.
 However, the actual energy released for each 1-unit magnitude increase is 32 times greater.
-That means energy released for a magnitude six earthquake is 32 times greater than a magnitude 5 earthquake.
+That means energy released for a magnitude six earthquake is 32 times greater than a magnitude five earthquake.
 The Richter scale was developed for distances appropriate for earthquakes in Southern California and on seismograph machines in use there.
 Its applications to more considerable distances and massive earthquakes are limited.
 Therefore, most agencies no longer use Richter’s methods to determine the magnitude but generate a quantity called the Moment Magnitude, which is more accurate for large earthquakes measured at the seismic array across the earth.
-As numbers, the moment magnitudes are comparable to the magnitudes of the Richter Scale.
-The media still often give magnitudes as Richter Magnitude even though the actual calculation was of moment magnitude.
+The moment magnitudes are comparable to the magnitudes of the Richter Scale.
+The media still often give magnitudes as Richter Magnitude even though the actual calculation was moment magnitude.

 Moment Magnitude Scale